Vijay Vaitheeswaran Keynote Speaker

 Vijay Vaitheeswaran is the Global Energy & Climate Innovation Editor at The Economist, based in the US.
 Previously, he was the Business Editor.

-He opened his magazine’s first Shanghai bureau in 2012, and served as its China Business Editor until mid-2017.
+He opened his paper’s first Shanghai bureau in 2012, and served as its China Business Editor until mid-2017.
 His editorial responsibilities ranged from business and finance to technology and innovation.
 He led the editorial team that launched Economist Global Business Review, a successful app that is the first bilingual product offered by The Economist in its 175-year history.

 Vijay joined the editorial staff of The Economist in 1992 as its London-based Latin America correspondent, and opened its first regional bureau in Mexico City in 1994.
 From 1998 to 2006, he covered the politics, economics, business and technology of energy and the environment.
 From 2007 to 2011 his portfolio encompassed innovation, global health, pharmaceuticals and biotechnology.
 He has produced numerous cover stories and won awards for his reporting.